pylenin/purple-blue/content/posts/python-arithmetic-operators.md

 >>> True
 ```

-But what happens when you convert an actual fraction to int?
+But what happens when you convert an actual fraction to integer?
 Python just chops off the decimal.
 ```python3
 a = 3.7
 b = int(a)